kazi101dev/kazi101dev/README.md

 - ⚡ Aiming to become a programming polyglot
 - 💞️ Would love to collaborate on small and big projects
 - 📫 You can reach me on [developing website]
-- 😄 Is there such a thing as happiness Algorithm?
+- 😄 Is there such a thing as happiness algorithm?
 <!---
 kazi101dev/kazi101dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.